Magneli/Anki_addon/README.md

-# Anki plugin using jisho.org
+# Dictionary plugin for anki using jisho.org

 # Description